 This voyage has now sailed.
 Check out our voyage finder to see what else we have available.

-Join tall ship Iris in the Baltic sea in the bustling port of Kiel as you prepare to set the sails on your Baltic Sea taster sailing weekend.
+Join tall ship Iris in the Baltic sea in the bustling port of Kiel as you prepare to set the sails on your Baltic Sea sailing adventure.

 This voyage is perfect for those wanting to explore those wanting to grips with a traditionally rigged tall ship.
-Anchor in secluded bays and explore bustling German harbour towns.
+Anchor in secluded bays, explore bustling harbour towns and remote Danish islands under sail.

 - Coastal Sailing